 “Today is the day we put aside to remember fallen heroes and to pray that no heroes will ever have to die for us again.
 It’s a day of thanks for the valor of others, a day to remember the splendor of America and those of her children who rest in this cemetery and others.
 It’s a day to be with the family and remember.”
 Ronald Reagan, 1986

-Leading up to this Memorial Day, I reached out to several of our veteran and current military team members so we could share their personal stories on what this sacred day means to them.
-I didn’t know what kind of replies I would get back, I knew they would be well thought-out, but I had no idea that after 39 years, I would finally learn what this day really means.
+Leading up to this Memorial Day, I reached out to several of our veteran and current military Team Members so we could share their personal stories on what this sacred day means to them.
+I didn’t know what kind of replies I would get back, I knew they would be well thought-out, but I had no idea that after all these years, I would finally learn what this day really means.

 - Memorial Day is our Country’s chance to pause and remember the brave lives lost defending your freedoms.
 Pause, remember, and be forever thankful.